 Yuval: So how much does wireless power cover?
 I mean does it go into wireless toothbrushes?
 Does it go into electric vehicles?
 How wide do you span in the report?

 Dinesh: It’s a good question and glad you asked it because the answer in this will tell us, how the market is moving.
-How the adoption is moving across the sectors.
+How adoption is moving across the sectors.
 Or how the interest level is going.
 When last year we were doing this research, around ten to fifteen applications, and when I say applications I mean automobile, computer segments, mobile segments, laptop, some bit of variables and other stuff.
 So they were adding to, around fifteen applications.
-That was end of last year and, while I’m doing the research now, and talking to companies and they’re talking about their interest in to adopting this in to various devices, the list had nearly gone to around twenty-five, thirty applications.
+That was the end of last year and, while I’m doing the research now and talking to companies and they’re talking about their interest in adopting this into various devices, the list had nearly gone to around twenty-five, thirty applications.

 Yuval: And how do you go about compiling this report?
 Is it interviews?
 Is it email questionnaires?
 Is it just Google searches?
 I mean, how do you go about it?

 Dinesh: How big is the mobile phone market?
 How many mobile phones are sold globally by Region or by country?
 We have that information, brand level information.
-And for those level of information, we also have, for some of the devices, not all, we have exact specification.
-Example for mobile phone, we know how many mobile phones has a WIFI feature, .
-How many mobile phone has a wireless charging .
-Which of them are using 5W, which of them are using 7.5W power rating,.
-So that becomes very big foundation for us to estimate the current market, what is there and the moment and in regards to any technology, any devices.
-But with me having an access to speaking to the subject matter expert, like, I’m looking up the wireless charging, the analysts at IHS cover the mobile phone, television, robots and drones, automotive.
+And for those levels of information, we also have, for some of the devices, not all, we have an exact specification.
+Example for mobile phones, we know how many mobile phones have a WIFI feature.
+How many mobile phones have wireless charging?
+Which of them are using 5W, which of them are using a 7.5W power rating?
+So that becomes a very big foundation for us to estimate the current market, what is there and the moment and in regards to any technology, any devices.
+But with me having access to speaking to the subject matter expert, like, I’m looking up the wireless charging, the analysts at IHS cover the mobile phone, television, robots, and drones, automotive.

-Dinesh: So that gives us, and all this datae is validated before we publish out in the market.
+Dinesh: So that gives us, and all this data is validated before we publish out in the market.
 That’s very briefly our methodology.

 Yuval: So the full survey is available for subscribers.
 I guess that one could go out and buy it but, is there anything that you can share with us publicly in terms of interesting trends or some hint on market size or interesting nuggets that you found while compiling this latest survey?

 Dinesh: These are considering the twenty applications which are researched.
-They still have not added other devices which are showing more potential, which will be made possibly within the next two or three quarters time that we will add them into our surveys.
+They still have not added other devices that are showing more potential, which will be made possible within the next two or three-quarters time that we will add them into our surveys.

 Yuval: Since we’ve spoken about phones, when we go to people and say, “we can charge your phone wirelessly,” they say, “oh no. We already have wireless charging.”
-And of course there’s a difference between magnetic reduction, key pad charging, compact charging and charging a phone across the room, which is what white charge can do.
-Do you see the industry being confused by sort of the short range and long range wireless charging or maybe you have a better term to distinguish between the two?
+And of course, there’s a difference between magnetic induction, qi pad charging, and charging a phone across the room, which is what white charge can do.
+Do you see the industry being confused by sort of the short-range and long-range wireless charging or maybe you have a better term to distinguish between the two?